CBrandsDev/Aspect-Ratio-Calculator/README.md

-# Frontend Mentor - Four card feature section
+# Aspect Ratio Calculator

-This is a solution to the [Order summary card](https://www.frontendmentor.io/solutions/3column-preview-card-component--xxamoxSKH).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is an appreciated javascript project demonstrating a resolution calculation for monitors

 ## Table of contents